NBA 2K7: Reception

 Matt Martin of Eurogamer said of the same console version: "It's deep baby, deeper than The Bee Gees' and Take That's love.
 It's handsome too.
 Damn handsome.
 And it's rich with features, so rich you'll struggle to know where to start, and then have to face up to the possibility that you won't ever get around to exploring everything.
 It's a sports game that will keep you going for months until the next one arrives, and even then it's going to do itself a disservice by making you seriously question whether you need to buy another yearly upgrade.
 But if this is the sport you're dedicated to, Visual Concepts has made the game entirely for your pleasure.
 And it's not very often you can credit a game with giving you a year's worth of play.
 Go get it."
 1UP.com's Todd Zuniga mostly praised the Xbox 360 version's well rounded features.
 More specifically, Zuniga complimented the game modes, calling them "freakishly deep", as well as the aesthetical details, arena designs, crowd movements, and player animations, saying "the obscene amount of eye candy will have you overlooking [the] flaws."
 Zuniga also praised the overall gameplay, calling the attention to detail "impressive".
 Zuniga's main criticisms were minor; he found some player faces "ugly", experienced unfair difficulty spikes while guarding the better players, and disliked the large number of steals that amount during a game.
 Zuniga wrote: "This is clearly the premier basketball game of the year.
 In fact, when you match up NBA 2K7 bucket for bucket with Live 07, it's a slaughter.
 We're talking a 120-48 type of lopsidedness."

 Greg Vallentin of VideoGamer.com said of the same console version: "When all is said and done, NBA 2K7 is as well-rounded a basketball game as you can get.
 2K7 really isn't a huge improvement over last year's effort, but I doubt anyone will bother to care.
 Lone players could spend months in the Association mode, and the online options are excellent for players wanting some human-on-human play.
 At the moment there's only one basketball series worth caring about, and that's NBA 2K."

+The Academy of Interactive Arts & Sciences nominated NBA 2K7 for "Sports Game of the Year" at the 10th Annual Interactive Achievement Awards.